tarasowski/javascript-pocketguide/html/002_flexbox-wesbos.md

 * Flex answers the question at what proportion should I scale myself up or down when we have extra space or not enough space.

+#### Flexbox flex-grow, flex-shrink, flex-basis

+* `flex-grow` when we have extra space, how should we devide it among everybody on the same line?
+If you use `flex-grow:` is will take the extra and grow themselves by e.g. `flex-grow: 10` by 10 times more than other elements.

+* `flex-shrink` does the opposite of `flex-grow`.
+Flex shrink says how much of myself should I give up when the size shrinks.
+When we have not enough room, I'm going to shrink myself e.g. `flex-shrink: 10` 10 times more than other elements that have not set `flex-shrink:`.

+* `flex-basis` before we are starting to divide the space between items, we can set the size of the element on the `flex-basis` property.

+> There if a shorthand for that that we were using before `flex:1` is does `flex-grow:1; flex-shrink:1`

+**Note:** These methods are very good if you have a content and the sidebar, you can split up the space as you like with those methods.

+**Important:** You can write everything in one line `flex: 10 5 400` first we have the grow, than the shrink, then the basis.